 MMRV vs. MMR: New Vaccine Combinations

-When the first dose of measles, mumps, rubella, and varicella vaccines is administered at ages 48 months and older and for the second dose at any age (15 months-12 years), use of MMRV vaccine generally is preferred over separate injections of MMR and varicella vaccines.
-Considerations should include provider assessment (including the number of injections, vaccine availability, likelihood of improved coverage, likelihood of patient return, storage and cost), patient preference and the potential for adverse events.
+When the first dose of measles, mumps, rubella, and varicella vaccines is administered at ages 48 months and older and for the second dose at any age (15 months-12 years), the use of MMRV vaccine generally is preferred over separate injections of MMR and varicella vaccines.
+Considerations should include provider assessment (including the number of injections, vaccine availability, likelihood of improved coverage, the likelihood of patient return, storage, and cost), patient preference, and the potential for adverse events.

 A successful discussion about vaccines involves a two-way conversation between you and the parent or caregiver, with both parties sharing information and asking questions.
 Discussing whether to use the MMR and varicella vaccines or the MMRV vaccine is a new type of conversation about comparing options.
 Parents may have questions and it may take time to address those questions.
 Your willingness to listen and answer questions will likely play a major role in helping parents to make an informed decision and to choose one of the vaccination options over electing not to protect their child from these four diseases.